rickymagal/ComputationalComplexity-ChristosH.Papadimitriou/part-01-algorithms/chapter-02-turing-machines/chapter-02-section-2.7-nondeterministic-machines.md

 # Chapter 2 — Section 2.7: Nondeterministic Machines

-## Why nondeterminism is introduced “too early”
-Nondeterminism is not presented as a realistic computing device.
+Nondeterminism is not a realistic computing device.
 It is introduced because it gives complexity theory its most important *problem taxonomy tool*:
 - define classes by “efficient verification” rather than “efficient search.”

 This is the conceptual hinge that makes NP feel natural rather than arbitrary.